Social Regeneration and the Fundamental Principles Toward Activating Regenerative Communities

 Below are five key mindsets to activate social regeneration:

 • Nurturing trust to engage from a place of respect and appreciation for one another.
-Having safe spaces that are grounded in trust can be a powerful driver to address power disparities and build equity.
+Having safe spaces that are grounded in trust can be a powerful driver for addressing power disparities and building equity.

 • Designing future-fit institutions that respond to the magnitude of the climate crisis and the pandemic.
-In assessing the state of our institutions and systems in place, we need to develop participatory approaches that engage everyone in the co-creation process.
+To assess the state of our institutions and systems, we need to develop participatory approaches that engage everyone in the co-creation process.

 • Building ecosystemic infrastructure to activate spaces and bridge relationships that contribute to meeting local and collective needs.

-• Centering design principles around ecological wellbeing to develop more equitable communities that place nature at the heart of city-building.
+• Centring design principles around ecological wellbeing to develop more equitable communities that place nature at the heart of city-building.

 • Rethinking our relationship to the land to repair our relationships with ourselves and with one another.